Nyholm/message-component-demo/Readme.md

 - The message handlers are configured in `services.yaml` and with `Symfony\Component\Message\DependencyInjection\MessagePass`
 - The Sender and Receiver for queues in `Sam\Symfony\Bridge\EnqueueMessage`

+As you may see, the queue/asynchronous part of this application is just a implementation detail.
+It is something defined in configuration what messages that should go on the queue.
+Nothing in your application code will be changed when we go async.

 ### Message bus

 A message bus supports middlewares.
 Which means we can make sure we do all sorts